WebPlatformForEmbedded/State-Subclassing/README.md

 # State Subclassing Framework

-This repository contains a framework for a new Object Oriented approach to state-based programming: **State Subclassing**.
+This repository contains a framework for a new Object Oriented approach to State Oriented programming: **State Subclassing**.

-This framework allows the developer to think of states as a discrete collection of hierarchical states, which maps to a class hierarchy.
-Conveniently, this gives us the whole prototype-based toolbox: we can use return values, the super keyword, this.constructor, local methods, static methods and getters/setters!
+This framework allows the developer to think of states as a discrete collection of hierarchical classes.
+Conveniently, this offers the whole prototype-based toolbox: we can use return values, the super keyword, this.constructor, local methods, static methods and getters/setters!

 Class members with the state-specific subclasses are used to implement state-specific behavior.
 Prototype inheritance makes sure that the correct implementation is picked depending on the current state.